Sunday, June 28, 2020

 That may be our very own story today.
 The state of our current societal freedom.
 A prisoner of faith and hope.

-That's not what our valiant heroes have fought for, just to free us from hundreds of years of foreign invasion and rule.
-The pain and struggle may have left an imprint on our being as passed on the blood flowing from our veins by our Forefathers.
+Our valiant heroes fought not just to free us from foreign invasion and rule, but to instill in us a resilience that transcends generations.
+The pain and struggle they endured have left an indelible mark on our being, a legacy passed down in the blood flowing from our veins by our Forefathers.

-Today, Philippine society may have evolved through the years.
-The new generations of young Filipinos may have been detached from history but attached to the modern living of comfort and convenience.
+Today, Philippine society may have evolved through the years, but it's crucial that the new generations of young Filipinos remain connected to our history.
+It's our past that shapes our present and guides our future, not just the modern living of comfort and convenience.

-Today's society, however, is still struggling with defending our freedom to be free in our speech.
-That's the freedom of expression being threatened to be taken away.
+Today's society, however, is still struggling to defend our freedom to express ourselves freely.
+That freedom of expression is being threatened and taken away.

-We can be the most law-abiding citizen, but that doesn't mean we will remain to be silent and blind to what's happening in the government; how it's being run affects the way we live.
+We can be the most law-abiding citizens, but that doesn't mean we will remain silent and blind to what's happening in the government; how it's being run affects the way we live.
 We follow the rules and regulations, but that doesn't mean we will also track and have a higher tolerance for wrongdoings, abuse of power, and rampant human rights violations.

-The Philippine society today is at threat of losing its voice.
-The voice of the masses -- the powerless and the most vulnerable.
+Philippine society today is at risk of losing its voice—the voice of the masses—the powerless and the most vulnerable.

 People critical of the government are being silenced through harassment and false accusations; the worst is detention.
 If this can happen to political personalities and mass media, it can happen to almost anyone with the most vital voice of dissent or opposition.